Seymour blasts 'bizarre disasters' of Covid-19 response

 "They work longer and harder than ever but they never seem to get ahead, unless they surf the property wave.
 Why does a comfortable life seem so difficult to achieve?"

-Seymour said spending on a bloated public service was one reason for that, although he excluded nurses, doctors, police and teachers from his list of superfluous or overpaid bureacucrats.
+Seymour said spending on a bloated public service was one reason for that, although he excluded nurses, doctors, police and teachers from his list of superfluous or overpaid bureaucrats.

 He said inflation was another major concern.